paulochaparro/player1paulo/src/content/playstation/playstation-vita/the-legend-of-heroes-trails-of-cold-steel-analise.md

 The Legend of Heroes: Trails of Cold Steel

+## História

+The Legend of Heroes: Trails of Cold Steel

 ## Jogabilidade

 The Legend of Heroes: Trails of Cold Steel

 ## Gráficos

+The Legend of Heroes: Trails of Cold Steel

 ## Som

+The Legend of Heroes: Trails of Cold Steel

 ## Conclusão